- Kazakh-British relations

 The Majilis consists of one hundred and seven elected deputies who are elected every five years.
 Nine of these deputies are elected by the Assembly of the people of Kazakhstan.
 There are currently three parties sitting in the Mazhilis: the “Nur Otan" Party, the “Ak zhol" Democratic Party of Kazakhstan and the Communist People's Party of Kazakhstan.

-By its administrative-territorial structure, the country is divided into 14 regions and 2 cities of republican significance.
-The cities of republican significance are Astana, the nation's capital, and Almaty.
+By its administrative-territorial structure, the country is divided into 14 regions and 3 cities of national significance.
+Nur-Sultan has the status of the nation's Capital.
+The cities of national significance are Almaty and Shymkent.

 The 14 regions are:

 East Kazakhstan region

 The population of Kazakhstan as of 1 August 2018 was 18,292,704 people.